4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/06.2-Loop-from-the-top/README.md

 This loop is looping the array from beginning to end... increasing one by one.

-# 📝 Instructions
+## 📝 Instructions:

-Lets try looping from the end to the beginning.
+1. Try looping from the end to the beginning.

+## Expected result:

 ```bash
 12